ossia/score-docs/docs/reference-manual/devices/library/shmdata-device.md

 Refer to the latest instructions on the shmdata [Readme](https://gitlab.com/sat-metalab/shmdata/).
 Score comes built-in with shmdata support on Linux and macOS (Windows does not support the necessary Unix primitives).

-Test that it works correctly with the gst commands given in that Readme.
+Test that it works correctly with the `gst-launch` commands given in that Readme.

 ## Using shmdata in score